-If your project use any custom images, which should be built specifically for the project (rather than using publicly available), then you need a private Docker Registry.
-In such case a Docker Registry instance should be available from the CI/CD runner host (to publish built images) and from within your Kubernetes cluster (to pull images).
+You probably need a private Docker Registry if your project involves any custom images (rather than publicly available) that have to be built for the project specifically.
+In such a case, the Docker Registry instance should be accessible from the CI/CD runner host (to publish newly built images) and from within your Kubernetes cluster (to pull those images).

-docker tool with access for your Docker Registry from your host, then
+docker tool to access the private Docker Registry from your host, then

-werf tool will also work with this Docker Registry out of the box, because werf respects the same docker config settings (
+werf would work with this Docker Registry right out-of-the-box, since it uses the same docker config settings (the default

 DOCKER_CONFIG environment variable).